Bit Efficient Toeplitz Covariance Estimation: Introduction

 Quantization refers to the process of mapping continuous inputs to discrete form \cite{gray1998quantization}.
 Various quantization approaches have been proposed to address different problem domains.
 For example, \cite{dirksen2022covariance} introduces two methods for 1-bit quantization, which map continuous signals to $\pm 1$.
 The first method, dither-free quantization, directly maps data $x$ to $\mathrm{sign}(x)$, while the second method, dithered quantization, involves adding a uniform dither to the data before quantization.
-In addition, \cite{chen2023quantizing} considers a multi-bits dithered quantization approach and analyzes the properties of both uniform and triangular dithers.
+In addition, \cite{chen2023quantizing} considers a multi-bit dithered quantization approach and analyzes the properties of both uniform and triangular dithers.
 Notably, these quantization techniques are memoryless, meaning that the quantization of each data is independent to the others.
 In addition to these methods, other quantization approaches have also been studied \cite{dirksen2019quantized}.
 The choice of quantization method often depends on the specific problem to be addressed, with different techniques tailored to achieve optimal results in various scenarios.

 Research on quantized covariance estimation remains relatively limited.
 The problem of 1-bit quantized covariance estimation is explored in \cite{dirksen2022covariance}, where non-asymptotic bounds on the operator norm are analyzed.
-These results are shown to effectively address sparse covariance matrices, providing a valuable framework for handling such cases.
-This line of work is further extended in \cite{maly2022new}.
-Multi-bits quantized covariance estimation is investigated in \cite{chen2023quantizing}, particularly for data with heavy-tailed distributions.
+The results in \cite{dirksen2022covariance} were shown to be effective for estimating covariance matrices in the masked setting with a known sparse pattern, while the case of an unknown sparse pattern was subsequently addressed in \cite{chen2023high}.
+The framework of \cite{dirksen2022covariance} was further extended in \cite{maly2022new}.
+Multi-bit quantized covariance estimation is investigated in \cite{chen2023quantizing}, particularly for data with heavy-tailed distributions.
 The study derives non-asymptotic bounds of the error on the operator norm and demonstrates that the proposed method achieves near-optimality.
 These findings highlight the effectiveness of multi-bit quantization techniques in addressing the challenges posed by heavy-tailed distributions, further enriching the theoretical landscape of quantized covariance estimation.